sineththamuditha/solar_system_threejs/README.md

 Simulation of the solar system with all planets and their major moons.
 Textures are from NASA official website.

+  - All motions are relative to earth years
+  - Planets are in correct dimesions relative to one another
+  - Representation of asteroid belt
+  - Random asteroid motion from asteroid belt to the sun

 Inspired by,

 sanderblue --> https://github.com/sanderblue/solar-system-threejs#the-solar-system